Cross: My alter ego was responsible for my escapades in the BBNaija house

 General Pere's speech, Saga's tears over Nini and other unforgettable moments in the Shine Ya Eye season

-Cross played football in England and moving back to Nigeria he goit his hands into finances, agriculture, fitness, and construction.
+Cross played football in England and moving back to Nigeria, he got his hands into finance, agriculture, fitness, and construction.

 Actions in the house